NazgulT/movie_recom/README.md

 This **AI-powered movie recommender** uses **SVD collaborative filtering** on the MovieLens 100K dataset to predict personalized movie ratings.
 It delivers **top-N recommendations** with confidence scores and generates **creative taglines** using **Hugging Face FLAN-T5** offline, without an API key.
 An **interactive Plotly network graph** visualizes user taste.
 Built with **Streamlit**, the app **caches models and data** for instant reloads.

 This project includes EDA on the movie dataset.
-The key insights

 ---